cisco/node-jose/README.md

           // {result} is a Object with:
           // *  header: the combined 'protected' and 'unprotected' header members
           // *  key: Key used to decrypt
+          // *  payload: Buffer of the decrypted content
-          // *  plaintext: Buffer of the decrypted content });
+          // *  plaintext: Buffer of the decrypted content (alternate) });
 ```